-The human body is designed to maintain or regain upright posture, balance, and stability after an injury and into old age as long as the body maintains or can regain aliment when moving.
+The human body is designed to develop, maintain or regain upright posture, balance, and stability into old age and after an injury.

-If you walk upright and stay upright you become stronger and more upright with time because you're using your body the way it was designed to be aligned and moved to engage your core muscles and maintain or regain a balanced step, stride and upright walking gait.
+If you walk upright and stay upright you become stronger and more upright with time because you're moving your body the way it was designed to be aligned and moved to engage your core muscles and maintain or regain an upright, stable, balanced step, stride and walking gait.

-Practice makes permanent – good or bad.
-Procedural memory is a form of muscle memory from which the neural pathways in our brain make motor behavior automatic.
+Practice makes permanent.
+Procedural memory is a form of muscle memory.
+It takes three weeks for neural pathways in the brain that make any new motor behavior good or bad to start changing.
+At four months old pathways will be rewritten making the new way of walking automatic.
 The mind moves the body, and the body moves the mind.
-Form dictates function.
+Form good or bad dictates physical ability and function.
 You are the way you walk!